 The fourth difference is the reason for incarceration.
-The sample used for the analyses is either on parole or probation.
-Moreover, for those who are on supervision, a technical violation could be a reason for re-incarceration.
+The sample used for the analyses is either on parole or probation, but they account for 90% of released prisoners in Missouri.
+Moreover, for those who are under supervision, a technical violation could be a reason for reincarceration.
 Tables 9 and 10 shows the results including the cycles for technical violations.
-It shows the large negative effect of visitation in the short-run, but the long-run effect becomes unclear.
+It shows a similar negative effect of visitation at each point in time.

 Lastly, although Cochran et al. (2020) and Lee (2019) use crime history in their regression, this paper does not use criminal history information in the main results due to data limitations.
-I check the sensitivity to crime history in Tables 7 and 8 using two measures of crime history (a recidivist dummy, and the SF score).24 The results with a recidivist dummy show negative effects in the short run.
+I check the sensitivity to crime history in Tables 7 and 8 using two measures of crime history (a recidivist dummy, and the SF score).25 The results with a recidivist dummy show negative effects in the short run.
 However, although the coefficients are negative, the long-run effects become insignificant.
-The similar results are obtained when the SF score is included.
+Similar results are obtained when the SF score is included.
 Hence, the short-run effect is robust to the inclusion of crime history measures.